grzegorz914/homebridge-denon-tv/README.md

 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
 * Inputs can be changed after long press tile in Home.app and select Input from the list or create separate tile in the Buttons section.
-* Surround Modes can be controlled by creating separate tile in the Buttons section or create Surround Mode accessory with Surrounds Mode List.
+* Surround Modes can be changed after long press tile in Home.app and select Surround Mode from the list or create separate tile in the Buttons section.
 * Digital Input Modes can be controlled by creating separate tile in the Buttons section.
 * Multiple Zone control.
 * Siri can be used to control Power, Legacy Volume, Mute and switch Inputs and other Function with created Buttons.